Sep 1, 2021

 Corporate Social Responsibility (CSR) allows businesses large and small to enact positive change.
 It’s when companies choose to do what’s right not only for their bottom line but also to build customer trust.

 Consumers feel that when they use a product or service of a socially responsible company, they are doing their part.
-The more socially responsible the company, the more supportive the community and consumers become.
+The more socially responsible the company, the more supportive their community and consumers become.

-Companies should share how they are trying to make a positive impact on the world, so the public can see the pro-social initiatives they are making.
-Showcasing efforts is important to target millennials because these efforts will sway the choices millennials make as consumers.
+Companies should share how they are trying to make a positive impact on the world, so the public can see their pro-social initiatives.
+Showcasing efforts is key so it’s important to learn how to market to millennials because these efforts will sway the choices they make as consumers.

 1. Innovation: Johnson & Johnson